netlify/staticgen/source/projects/jui-datagrid.md

 jui_datagrid is an Ajax-enabled jQuery plugin, useful to manipulate database data in tabular format.

 Fully customizable, simple but powerful API, jQuery themes compatible, localization support.
 It has a modular design, so it is using jui_pagination plugin for paging and jui_filter_rules plugin for searching.

+####Features

+* Features
+* Display tabular data
+* CSS based themes compatible with jQuery-UI Theming
+* Multiple instances in same page
+* Get data in JSON format using AJAX (any server-side technology)
+* Change columns order
+* Show/hide columns
+* Style columns
+* Flexible data sorting
+* Single or multi-select rows
+* Powerful pagination
+* Powerful filters (Query builder)
+* Column value conversion using javascript (or server side) function
+* Preferences dialog available to user
+* Debug mode available
+* Localization

 #### Preview: